DonghyungKim/ETRI-Dual-Hand-Arm-Robot/README.md

 #### Changing the environment and adding the objects

-Let's use the simple room from the [Environment Assets](https://docs.omniverse.nvidia.com/isaacsim/latest/features/environment_setup/assets/usd_assets_environments.html).
-In version 2023.1.1, the USD file path for the simple room is as follows.
-Delete the default environment and add the simple room.
-Then, change the position and orientation of the robot and the room as you want.
+Let's use the simple room from the [Environment Assets](https://docs.isaacsim.omniverse.nvidia.com/4.5.0/assets/usd_assets_environments.html).
+Isaac Sim 4.5 no longer uses omniverse:// paths.
+Instead, use the Asset Browser to add environments and objects.
+For example, search for simple_room.usd in the Asset Browser.
+The file can be found in the following path:
 ```
-omniverse://localhost/NVIDIA/Assets/Isaac/2023.1.1/Isaac/Environments/Simple_Room/simple_room.usd
+Environments/
 ```

-Let's add objects like [YCB objects](https://www.ycbbenchmarks.com/object-set/) to the simple room.
-The following is the path to the USD file.
+You can also add objects such as [YCB objects](https://www.ycbbenchmarks.com/object-set/) to the simple room.
+These can be found in:
 ```
-omniverse://localhost/NVIDIA/Assets/Isaac/2023.1.1/Isaac/Props/YCB/
+Props/YCB/
 ```
 Here are examples of using various environments from Isaac Sim's assets, including the simple room.
 <center><img src="https://github.com/DonghyungKim/ETRI-Dual-Hand-Arm-Robot/blob/main/docs/example_environments.jpg" width="990" height="176"/></center>